 All News / Case News /

-FSIS has been conducting intensified sampling at Kapowsin Meats while this establishment took steps to address sanitary conditions at their facility after the original recall on August 13, 2015.
+FSIS conducted intensified sampling at Kapowsin Meats while this establishment took steps to address sanitary conditions at their facility after the original recall on August 13, 2015.
 Sampling revealed positive results for Salmonella I 4,[5],12:i:- on Whole Hogs for Barbeque, associated pork products and throughout the establishment.
-FSIS has deemed sanitary improvement efforts made by the Kapowsin Meats insufficient, and the scope of this recall has been expanded to include all products associated with contaminated source material.
+FSIS has deemed sanitary improvement efforts made by the Kapowsin Meats insufficient, and the scope of this recall was expanded to include all products associated with contaminated source material.

 Get Help